leondutoit/pg-need-to-know/README.md

 # pg-need-to-know

-A useful Mandatory Access Control setup for PostgreSQL.
+A Mandatory Access Control setup for PostgreSQL which takes data ownership seriously.

 ## Features